paulschwoerer/leafplayer/CONTRIBUTING.md

 # Contributing

 ### Prerequisites
 LeafPlayer recently switched to docker for easier development and deployment.
-If you don't know about docker, check it out [here](https://www.docker.com/what-docker).
+If you haven't heard about docker, check it out [here](https://www.docker.com/what-docker).
 It's amazing!

 Obviously you need Git to clone the LeafPlayer repository into a directory of your choice.